Blaizzy/Cancer_classifier/README.md

 ![pred](https://github.com/Blaizzy/Cancer_classifier/blob/Blaizzy-beta/img/precision_50%25.png)

 **My classifier is only mislabeling 8 Benign cancer samples)out 220 and mislabeling 7 (Malignant)cancer samples out of 219.**
+There is room for improvement.
+I will iteratively improve this algorithm till 99%, so follow my Github profile to be updated.

 You can download the model I created and use it on another dataset with the same distribution. link for [download](https://github.com/Blaizzy/Cancer_classifier/blob/Blaizzy-beta/models/saved_models/WiscosinBreastCancerClf.joblib)